Lavender Essential Oil – Wild

 About the Oil: In the world of essential oils, Lavender is one of the most commonly used oils due to its pleasant scent and the fact that it can be safely applied in a broad therapeutic array.
-Steam distilled from the flowering tops of organic wild growing Lavender in France, this is an exceptionally nice lavender, perhaps the finest classic French Lavender we’ve ever used!
+Steam distilled from the flowering tops of organic wild growing Lavender in France, this is perhaps the finest classic French Lavender we’ve ever used!

 |Drops per ml|